 Let’s Go on an Adventure!
 MAF’s ArchiTreks is a video program aimed at getting kids excited about architecture, science, and engineering through segments that take kids on neighborhood adventures to explore shapes, structures, landmarks, and preservation, and pique curiosity about their surroundings.

-Created by MAF in partnership with Detroit Public Television (DPTV), each of the ArchiTreks video segments on MAF’s Architecture for Youth YouTube Channel feature fun activities that can be done at home or on a neighborhood walk with parents, siblings, or with friends.
+Created by MAF in partnership with Detroit Public Television (DPTV), each of the ArchiTreks video segments feature fun activities that can be done at home or on a neighborhood walk with parents, siblings, or with friends.
 Along the way, kids can discover architectural treasures, and learn more about gravity’s role in architecture, architecture’s role in their neighborhoods, and more.
+View MAF’s ArchiTreks segments in action on the Michigan Learning Channel.

 Let’s Read!
 MAF’s Build Imagination Collection of architecture books is a great way for young children to learn about the built environment and explore the world through architecture.
 The books are housed at Birmingham’s Baldwin Library, and available to borrow at libraries statewide through MeLCat, Michigan’s free interlibrary loan system. (contact your local library for more information, and for any ongoing COVID-related changes to hours and borrowing information).